flutter/website/json.md

 Unfortunately, `json.decode()` merely returns a `Map<String, dynamic>`, meaning that you do not know the types of the values until runtime.
 With this approach, you lose most of the statically typed language features: type safety, autocompletion and most importantly, compile-time exceptions.
-Your code can become instantly more error-prone.
+Your code will become instantly more error-prone.

 For example, whenever you access the `name` or `email` fields, you could quickly introduce a typo.
-A typo which the compiler doesn't know about since the JSON lives in a map structure.
+A typo that the compiler doesn't know about since the JSON lives in a map structure.

 ### Serializing JSON inside model classes

-You can combat the previously mentioned problems by introducing a plain model class called `User` in this example.
+Combat the previously mentioned problems by introducing a plain model class, called `User` in this example.
 Inside the `User` class, you'll find:

 * A `User.fromJson` constructor, for constructing a new `User` instance from a map structure.